-Commas in recipient names Mailjet's v3 API does not properly handle commas in recipient display-names if your message also uses the cc or bcc fields.
+Commas in recipient names Mailjet's v3 API does not properly handle commas in recipient display-names.
 (Tested July, 2017, and confirmed with Mailjet API support.)

 If your message would be affected, Anymail attempts to work around the problem by switching to MIME encoded-word syntax where needed.